alpas/glaze/README.md

 You can now use the `route()` method in your Vue components like so: `<a :href="route('login')">Login</a>` Or you can call it from your VueJS component's script like so: `this.route('login')`

+### Glaze Config

+You can set the base URL to be used for each routes by extending the `GlazeConfig` file.

 Glaze is hugely inspired and based on [Ziggy](https://github.com/tightenco/ziggy) and [js-routes](https://github.com/railsware/js-routes).